deleayobankole/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #11.Write a script that counts the number of directories and sub-directories in the current directory.
 find -mindepth 1 -type d | wc -l

+#12.
+Create a script that displays the 10 newest files in the current directory.
+ls --sort=time | head

+#13.
+Create a script that takes a list of words as input and prints only words that appear exactly once.
+sort | uniq -u

+#14.